enkidevs/curriculum/sql/dql/what-is-sql/sql-practice-what-is-sql.md

 Now, alter the query to *return one `email` address instead of returning one `name`*.

 Click *Run SQL* again.
-Then click *link* in the green bar below the output.
-This will update the URL in the address bar of your browser.
-Copy the new URL to submit with your answer.
+Clicking *link* in the green bar below the output will update the URL in your browser.
+Submit this new URL with your answer.

 In the answer field, *enter the email address that was returned*.